Akashh23/TextUtils_app/Textutils-website-django-main/README.md

 # TextUtils
 A tool for analyzing text data in Django backend

-It is a simple django project or website in which we can Analyze text.
+It is a simple django project in which we can Analyze text.

 <h1>What Can We do from Textutils ?</h1>
 1)Remove Punctuations<br>